Washi1337/ctf-writeups/FlareOn/2020/4/README.md

 +----------+--------------------+---------------------------------------------+
 ```

 While `olevba` is able to dump the actual P-Code that is run, P-Code is harder to read than normal VBA.
 Fortunately, there is another tool called [pcode2code](https://github.com/Big5-sec/pcode2code), which is able to decompile it back to normal VBA code.
-Running the code gives us an output similar to the one provided in [ActualCode.vb](ActualCode.vb).
+Feeding `report.xls` to pcode2code gives us an output similar to the one provided in [ActualCode.vb](ActualCode.vb).

 The final part of the original main procedure is replaced with the following code: